 I was pleased with myself for getting the work done that I set out to do.
-I created two per day.
+During this time, I created two per day.
 I also tried to do some promotion on social media.
-In the end, I only earned about $30-50 per month.
-Now, given how low our income was at the time, this was a blessing, but it wasn’t really worth the level of work I put into it.
-Thankfully, I continued to earn some residual income from the Lenses and Hubs for several more years before It slowly dwindled.
+Sadly, I only earned about $30-50 per month.
+Now, given how low our income was this was a blessing.
+But it wasn’t worth the level of work I put into it.
+Thankfully, I continued to earn some residual income from the Lenses and Hubs for several more years before it slowly dwindled.

 Swagbucks and Surveys